-The President shall call all meetings of the Senate and Executive Committee; prepare agendas for meetings of the Senate; preside at all meetings of the Senate and Executive Committee; become familiar with the By-laws of the Senate and with parliamentary procedure as set forth in Robert's Rules of Order, Revised; be an ex-officio member of all faculty committees herein specified; suggest policies and plans for faculty and special committees; appoint the Senate delegate to the Academic Senate for California Community Colleges if the Vice President is unable to attend, which delegate shall serve subject to the approval of Senate; establish and maintain liaison with the Presidents of the Academic and Faculty Senates of the other colleges in the San Mateo County Community College District and with the collective bargaining agent; be held responsible for the work of the Senate; attend all regular and special meeting of college and district shared governance councils, college budget and planning committees, and the San Mateo County Community College District Board of Trustees.
+The President shall call all meetings of the Senate and Executive Committee; prepare agendas for meetings of the Senate; preside at all meetings of the Senate and Executive Committee; become familiar with the By-laws of the Senate and with parliamentary procedure as set forth in Robert's Rules of Order, Revised; be an ex-officio member of all faculty committees herein specified; suggest policies and plans for faculty and special committees; appoint the Senate delegate to the Academic Senate for California Community Colleges from the officers of the Senate, which delegate shall serve subject to the approval of Senate; establish and maintain liaison with the Presidents of the Academic and Faculty Senates of the other colleges in the San Mateo County Community College District and with the collective bargaining agent; be held responsible for the work of the Senate; co-chair and attend all regular and special meeting of college shared governance councils; send weekly communication and updates to the faculty at large; meet regularly with college administrators, including the President, Vice President of Instruction, and ASCSM President; be involved in the planning and participation of events, such as the Faculty Service Awards ceremony, Transfer Tribute ceremony, Graduation, college-wide town halls, flex day workshops, New Faculty Orientation and Institute; be involved in the resource request process related to faculty prioritization; be involved in the faculty equivalency process; and be involved in accreditation related processes.

 The Vice President shall serve as assistant to the President in all duties of the President, and shall serve as President in the absence of the President.
-The Vice President (or the appointed designee) shall serve as the Senate delegate to the Academic Senate for California Community Colleges plenary sessions and shall attend all regular and special meetings of the college shared governance council and of college budget and planning committees.
+The Vice President shall attend all regular and special meetings of the District Academic Senate; shall attend all regular and special meetings of the college shared governance council in the absence of the President; publish at the beginning of the academic year a roster of all committees herein specified, including Senate, indicating divisions represented and expiration of terms; serve as a liaison to Classified Senate; and have full oversight of Program Review, including the form, process, faculty outreach, program review feedback processes; and coordination with the SLO coordinator, student services, VPI, VPSS, marketing, PRIE.
 The Vice President shall serve as a member of the Executive Committee.

-The Secretary shall keep a record of the proceedings of each Senate and Executive Committee meeting; maintain the files of the Senate; be responsible for carrying on the correspondence pertaining to the affairs of the Senate as directed by the President; prepare for distribution minutes of all actions taken by Senate; publish at the beginning of the academic year a roster of all committees herein specified, including Senate, indicating divisions represented and expiration of terms.
+The Secretary shall keep a record of the proceedings of each Senate and Executive Committee meeting; maintain the files of the Senate; be responsible for carrying on the correspondence pertaining to the affairs of the Senate as directed by the President; prepare for distribution minutes of all actions taken by Senate;.
 The Secretary shall serve as a member of the Executive Committee.